Cue Cards Samples with band 8 answers

 Introduction:

-Writing an important email is an essential skill that most of us use in our daily lives.
-Recently, I had to write an important email to my professor, Dr. Rachel, which was very important for my academic career.
+I believe that writing emails is an essential skill in this technology-driven era, and most of us use emails in our daily lives.
+Recently, I had to write an email to my professor, Dr. Rachel, which was very important for my academic career.
+Before telling you about this important email that I wrote, I would like to thank you for the time and chance to allow me to talk about this topic.

 When it was: